elixir-europe/sco-community/docs/pages/about/about_us.md

 # ELIXIR Single-Cell Omics Community

+### Overview

-Please find an overview at the [ELIXIR Community site](https://elixir-europe.org/communities/single-cell-omics) where you can also join us.
+Please find an overview at the [ELIXIR Community site](https://elixir-europe.org/communities/single-cell-omics) where you can also join us!

 <!--
 [contributing]({{site.baseurl}}/pages/about/contributing)